stackbit-projects/adorable-sparrow-7d990/src/pages/index.md

     section_id: hero_section
     background_image: images/Copy of of Best Books Bookstore 2.png
     background_image_opacity: 80
-    content: >-
+    content: |
-      # Create your own library with one click.

-      Don't forget to add your Snipcart API key to the site's configuration to enable Cart actions.
+      # Create Your Own Library With One Click.
     actions:
       - title: See all items
         url: /store